Characteristics of a successful beekeeper

 7. Food supplements

-During times of nutrient dearth, beekeepers must provides bees with both carbohydrate and protein supplements.
+During times of nutrient dearth, beekeepers must provide bees with both carbohydrate and protein supplements.
 These supplements can either be bought by distributors or handmade.

 8. Bee suit